SAP-samples/teched2022-XP262/exercises/ex5/README.md

 ## SAP Private Link service

 SAP Private Link Service service allows to securely connect applications running on SAP BTP to workloads running on hyperscalers.
 This ensures that traffic is not routed through the public internet but stays within the hyperscaler infrastructure.
-This helps to minimize attack vectors and ensured secure communication between SAP BTP and hyperscaler workload.
+This helps to minimize attack vectors and ensures secure communication between SAP BTP and hyperscaler workload.

-Having SAP Private Link service in place will not require any more to expose the systems and communication through the internet and the whole traffic is secured by an internal hyperscaler network without any exposure.
+Having SAP Private Link service in place will no longer require you to expose the systems and communication through the internet and keeps all traffic  secured by an internal hyperscaler network.

 ![SAP Private Link service](./images/privatelink.png)

 For more details about supported hyperscalers and services please see the SAP Private Link service [documentation](https://help.sap.com/docs/PRIVATE_LINK/42acd88cb4134ba2a7d3e0e62c9fe6cf/3eb3bc7aa5db4b5da9dcdbf8ee478e52.html?locale=en-US)

->NOTE, both options offer advantages of their own.
-In some scenarios it is also worth to combine the best of both worlds and have a “third configuration option”
+> NOTE, both options offer advantages of their own.
+In some scenarios it is also worth combining the best of both worlds to have a “third configuration option”

 Please take a look at the following [blog post](https://blogs.sap.com/2022/07/07/btp-private-linky-swear-with-azure-running-cloud-connector-and-sap-private-link-side-by-side/) if you are interested in comparing the two approaches.